harleypig/dotvim/aider-conventions.md

 ## General Documentation Rules

-* For new documentation documents, start with a level 2 heading (##) using hash (#) Markdown style.
+For new documentation documents, start with a level 2 heading (##) using hash (#) Markdown style.

-* Document only non-default settings; default behaviors should not be included.
+Document only non-default settings; default behaviors should not be included.

+When documenting plugins and extensions that have a global impact on the Vim environment, such as CoC, ALE, or vim-polyglot, suggest adding them to the list in the Expertise Declaration section.
+This helps in acknowledging the tools that significantly influence the development workflow.

+For utilities that enhance the Vim experience but are more specific in their application, such as gitgutter, fzf, and fugitive, suggest documenting them in a separate utilities document.
+This distinction helps in organizing the documentation for better clarity and focus on the specific roles of these tools.

 ## Possible Sections